"Red Fuji, Fine Wind, Clear Morning", Katsushika Hokusai (1830s) (Public Domain)

 International Day Commemorating the Victims of Acts of Violence Based on Religion or Belief

 Vision International Film Festival will be held in conjunction with the United Nation's designated day that commemorates victims of religious or belief persecution.
-This is an important stand for humanity as it signifies our respect to humanity and its faith in the divine.
+This signifies our respect to humanity and our faith in the divine.
 This day falls on the 22 August, 2026.

 五百罗汉寺荣螺堂 Sazai Hall, Five Hundred Rakan Temple